COAS visits Skardu and Gilgit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Interacting with officers and men, the COAS appreciated their high morale, operational readiness under challenging environment and harsh weather conditions.
-General Bajwa emphasised to ensure the highest levels of readiness for effectively responding to emerging threats.
+Interacting with officers and men, the COAS appreciated their high morale, operational readiness under challenging environment and harsh weather conditions .
+General Bajwa emphasised to ensure highest levels of readiness for effectively responding to emerging threats.

+Later, the COAS visited Gilgit and inaugurated state-of-the-art Software Technology Park, an initiative of Special Communication Organisation( SCO).